-We play an important role in monitoring the conditions and health of our marine water.
+We play an important role in monitoring the conditions and health of marine waters.
 Ocean water is becoming more acidic because of carbon pollution from human activities.
-This process, known as ocean acidification, may be having negative impacts on marine animals, particularly shellfish.
+This process, known as ocean acidification, is having negative impacts on marine animals, particularly shellfish.

 Ocean acidification is a problem

 Scientists predict that ocean acidification will continue in the future, which could cause problems for many important species in Washington, including people.
 The recovery of orca, salmon, and other marine life is dependent on a healthy Puget Sound.
 Marine waters are suffering from excess carbon and nitrogen pollution from human sources, and excess nutrients from the ocean.

 Oxygen levels in many parts of Puget Sound and the Salish Sea are below levels needed for marine life to thrive.
 The waters are becoming more acidic and affecting the food web, putting commercial fisheries at risk.
 This issue requires our direct attention to advance our understanding about the challenges and to find effective solutions.

 Puget Sound is the second largest estuary in the U.S. and is a cultural, recreational, and economic hub.
 The vibrant commercial and recreational shellfish industry is experiencing adverse effects from ocean acidification.
 This is expected to get worse over time.